-If you’re replacing an old boiler it’s a good opportunity to review and upgrade your existing heating system, here’s an overview of the pros and cons of typical systems.
-Heating systems explained.
+If you’re replacing an old boiler it’s a good opportunity to review and upgrade your existing heating system, here’s an overview of the pros and cons of typical heating systems.
+Condensing boilers, Non-condensing boilers, Combination boilers, Fully pumped open vented systems, graveity hot water systems, Sealed system vented DHW, Sealed system unvented DHW and System boilers.

 HEATING SYSTEMS EXPLAINED